wsghlby/learning-note/designing-data-intensive-applications.md

 # Chapter 2

-Various techniques, architectures, and algorithms that are used in order to achieve reliability, scalability, and maintainability
+Various techniques, architectures, and algorithms that are used in order to achieve reliability, scalability, and maintainability。